 az vm extension set --publisher Microsoft.Azure.Diagnostics --name LinuxDiagnostic --version 3.0 --resource-group <your VM's Resource Group name> --vm-name <your VM name> --protected-settings lad_protected_settings.json --settings lad_public_settings.json

-(The exact command was printed by the configure-lad.sh script.)
+(The exact command will be printed by the configure-lad.sh script.)

 To configure Windows VMs to forward their system and application logs: